eliasmagn/msm8953-chota/roadmap.md

 - Stress-test the delayed extcon worker so combined host/VBUS updates always land in the expected mode (source, sink, or charge-through) without regressions in OTG sourcing behaviour.
+- Review the shared debounce constant under different hubs and cables to ensure the 150 ms window is sufficient and adjust the DT override if field testing reveals slower extcon pairings.
 - Exercise the USB source detect and ID change IRQ paths to verify they follow the same debounced worker timing and never regress into per-event toggling.
 - Capture the new `OTG policy: <old> -> <new>` logs during bring-up to confirm regulator disable requests now fall back to the correct sink/idle state in mixed host/charger scenarios and never re-enable sourcing when only a host cable remains.
+- Observe user space power management tooling to confirm the new `power_supply_changed()` notifications immediately surface sink and charge-through transitions.
 - Check early boot logs to ensure the initial `OTG policy` line reports `none -> ...` only after real notifications arrive, confirming the explicit policy reset.
 - Prepare upstream submission for the documented